Diversity, Equity, and Inclusion

 The Civil Rights Team asked for additional volunteers at the end of the Step Forward activity to assist with the Student Forum.
 Lucia Davis and Julia Connolly were the facilitators; a group of students sat on the stage in the theater to discuss several topics that had emerged from the Step Forward conversations.
 This modeled civil discourse for the entire school.
 Juniors and seniors were in the theater; the event was live streamed to freshmen in the Economos Lecture Hall and sophomores in the cafeteria.

-Following the discussion among the students on stage, an open mic was provided so that students in the audience could comment on DEI topics.
+Following the discussion among the students on stage, an open mic was provided so that students in the audience could comment on Diversity, Equity and Inclusion topics.

-The KHS Civil Rights Team went through data collected on DEI in an anonymous student survey.
-They also talked with the MSK Civil Rights Team about the topics that they had addressed in their Step Forward Day.
+The KHS Civil Rights Team went through data collected on the Diversity, Equity, and Inclusion anonymous student survey.
+The team talked with the MSK Civil Rights Team about the topics that they had addressed in their Step Forward Day.
 The KHS students then prepared statements that they felt were age-appropriate for high school.
 During the last block on March 7, members of the Civil Rights Team stood in the center of the KHS gym and read statements.
 Seniors lined up on each side of the gym and stepped forward if a statement applied to them; underclassmen sat on the bleachers and stood if a statement applied to them.
 Following this activity in the gym, students went to advisories where they had small group discussions based on follow-up questions composed by the Civil Rights Team.

 MSK Civil Rights Team members stepped forward in a profoundly courageous way to engage the school community in thinking and talking about issues related to race and skin color, national origin and ancestry, religion, disabilities, gender, gender identity and expression, and sexual orientation in an age-appropriate manner.
 These dedicated students collaborated to shed light on the impact of hurtful words and their prevalence in and around our school by leading the entire school, including more than 600 students and staff, in a “Step Forward” activity around hurtful language.
 We saw first-hand the impact hateful words have on our students and our students witnessed how their words and actions affect those around them.